 You will no doubt be able to visually see the gunk wash away as you drain the rocks.
 I repeat the process as long as necessary to remove food remnants and gunk that builds up.
 Once you are finished, drain any remaining water and set aside.

 Cleaning the acrylic fish tank is actually a breeze.
 You may find small shards of rock or pebble remnants.
 These will need to be wiped out with a towel, using caution as the acrylic is prone to scratching.
 This is a lesson I learned the hard way.

-Betta Fish Tanks
+My Betta Fish Tank Recommendation

 Betta fish tanks come in all shapes and sizes.
-I have been through many different fish tanks in the years we have had 'Red Fishy' as a pet.
+I have been through many different fish tanks in the years we have had "Red Fishy" as a pet.
 I find that a larger fish tank like the one I use is actually easier to clean than some of the smaller ones I have used in the past.
-With a smaller tank you will have a harder time cleaning out the corners.
+With a smaller tank, you will have a harder time cleaning out the corners.
 It is just a bit awkward to deal with a small tank.

 Though Betta fish do well in shallow waters, I prefer letting my fish have ample space to swim.
 A larger fish tank also allows for the addition of accessories so that your fish has a place to hide if they choose.